Admission Process and Requirements

 The Ed.D. program has been designed for candidates who have demonstrated potential for doctoral study and leadership, as substantiated during the admission process, and have obtained a master's degree in education or a closely related field from a regionally accredited institution.
 The admission process for acceptance to the Ed.D. program involves four steps.

 Step 1.
 The prospective candidate submits the following program admission documents to the Director of Graduate Admissions.

-- Three letters of recommendation on CUI forms, one completed by the applicant's supervisor and two from persons who can attest to the applicant's potential for doctoral study and leadership.
+- Three letters of recommendation on CUI online or PDF forms, one completed by the applicant's supervisor and two from persons who can attest to the applicant's potential for doctoral study and leadership.

 - A Statement of Intent.
 This should be a double-spaced paper, five to seven pages in length detailing the applicant's: a) educational goals, b) short- and long-term professional goals, c) professional activities, d) research interests to be pursued in the program, e) research experience, f) distance learning experience, and g) reasons for choosing the CUI doctoral program.

 - A five to seven page writing sample that demonstrates the applicant’s ability to write cogently and use research and professional literature effectively in developing ideas and arguments (e.g., a master’s thesis, a scholarly article published in a journal, a comprehensive course paper, or a major district report).

 - A valid California Certificate of Clearance (a copy of a valid California credential may be used in lieu of a certificate).

 All program admission documents must be submitted before an application file is considered complete.